apimaker001/kstarter/README.md

-# kstarter
-Kickstarter Data Service.
+# Kickstarter Data Service.
 Search projects by a custom filter.